cardano-foundation/developer-portal/docs/get-started/koios.md

 ### API Documentation

 You can access API documentation [here](https://api.koios.rest).
 Koios leverages [PostgREST](https://postgrest.org/) to provide data, which means you can easily filter your data vertically as well as horizontally, and leverage in-built ordering/custom paging benefits as per the guide [here](https://api.koios.rest/#overview--api-usage).
-There isn't any centralised registry to be able to access the endpoints for most of the usage.
+There isn't any centralized registry to be able to access the endpoints for most of the usage.

 Each endpoint in the document provides a sample curl command that can be used to test using an example, which can be executed directly from the browser for testing as well.